 Unfortunately, there is no one-size-fits-all treatment for drug abuse.
 Based on your history and circumstances, your doctor recommends a combination of treatments that can help you fight the addiction.
 It is important to note that addiction is a difficult disease and requires a lot of commitment from the addict’s side.

 Some of the common treatments used in addressing drug abuse include:

 - Chemical dependency treatment programs

-- Cognitive Behaviour Therapy or CBT
+- Cognitive Behavior Therapy or CBT

 - Self-help groups like Narcotics Anonymous or Alcoholics Anonymous